Did You Receive a Performance Improvement Plan (PIP)?

 Can An Employment Lawyer Save My Job?

 An employment attorney cannot save your job, but in many situations, the lawyer can buy you some more time.
 While a lawyer cannot get you years of job security, a lawyer can often delay the inevitable termination decision for another 2-6 months, depending on a variety of factors.
-If you provide your lawyer a detailed response to the PIP, the lawyer can send a compelling response back to the company and its lawyers that will commute your sentence, giving you more time to find another job.
+If you provide your lawyer with a detailed response to the PIP, the lawyer can send a compelling response back to the company and its lawyers that will commute your sentence, giving you more time to find another job.

 Perhaps more importantly, your lawyer can also negotiate a severance package that will give you a financial cushion as your transition out of the company, which would include a provision that will allow you to collect unemployment benefits.
 The amount of the severance depends on numerous factors, including your pay, your tenure with the company, your ability to demonstrate that the PIP is bogus, and your lawyer’s ability to identify the Company’s exposure through litigation.
 The lawyers at Davis & Davis, P.C. have obtained over ten million dollars ($10,000,000.00) in severance packages and settlement agreements for its clients.